Thursday really was rather special – one of those perfect flying days that you always

 above) would even achieve a powered glide.
 This really is a scale model by the way, and not the product of a collision

-between a dirigible and six Lacey M.10s – for evidence I point you
+between a dirigible and six Lacey M.10s.
+Anyway, for whatever reason Vance

 got smitten and spent the six weeks running up to the Nats building frantically to get it ready in time.